 In this work we create reusable ADDs in the context of platform integration based on design patterns.
-Many ADD approaches propose prescriptive ADD meta-models [3, 32, 33] that introduce relationships between decision alternatives and activities related to them.
-By reusing and linking ADDs to patterns as design artifacts [7, 8], documenting architecture decisions and design rationale can be substantially facilitated.
-For instance, Capilla et al. [33] consider architectural patterns as concrete decision alternatives using a structured Wiki as an ADD documentation tool and a SOA-centric industry case study.
-Patterns on process-driven SOA [19], on enterprise application integration [15] and on remoting middleware and messaging systems [16, 17] have been documented in the literature, but not focusing on service-based platform integration as in our pattern language.
+Many ADD approaches propose prescriptive ADD meta-models [7, 32, 39] that introduce relationships between decision alternatives and activities related to them.
+By reusing and linking ADDs to patterns as design artifacts [33, 38], documenting architecture decisions and design rationale can be substantially facilitated.
+For instance, Capilla et al. [7] consider architectural patterns as concrete decision alternatives using a structured Wiki as an ADD documentation tool and a SOA-centric industry case study.
+Patterns on adapting and integrating platform services [4, 19], on enterprise application integration [14] and on remoting middleware and messaging systems [20, 35] have been documented in the literature, but not with focus on service-based platform integration as in our pattern language.

-In the design decision literature, many approaches consider multiple levels of decision making and distinguish between application-generic and application-specific knowledge.
-Examples of generic knowledge are software patterns [20, 21], architectural styles, and reusable architectural decisions [7].
-Decision models [2, 3] and models created in architecture description languages (ADLs) are examples of application-specific knowledge.
-A number of approaches (e.g., [3, 7]) capture technology-specific knowledge using decision meta-models and/or decision templates.
-Zimmermann et al. [32] introduce four levels of an decisionmaking process: the executive decision level (process and requirement analysis patterns), the conceptual decision level (high-level architectural patterns), the technological decision level (design and remoting patterns) and the implementation decision level (concrete technology options).
-So far, however, the integration of multiple levels of applicationgeneric and application-specific architectural decisions has not been studied systematically.
+In the design decision literature many approaches consider multiple levels of decision making and distinguish between application-generic and application-specific knowledge.
+Examples of generic knowledge are software patterns [4, 15], architectural styles and reusable architectural decisions [38].
+Decision models [22, 32] and models created in architecture description languages (ADLs) are examples of application-specific knowledge.
+A number of approaches (e.g., [32, 38]) capture technology-specific knowledge in the fields of decision meta-models or decision templates.
+Zimmermann et al. [39] introduce four levels of the decision making process: the executive decision level (process and requirement analysis patterns), the conceptual decision level (high-level architectural patterns), the technological decision level (design and remoting patterns) and the implementation decision level (concrete technology options).
+So far, however, the integration of multiple levels of application-generic and application-specific architectural decisions has not been studied systematically.
 In our work, we study the inter-decision connections and observe the decision making process in the context of service-based platform integration and we abstract the different levels and stages of this process.

-Our multi-level and staged decision making approach is inspired by the staged configuration of feature models [28] which is used for product line configurations.
-In contrast to this approach, we support the decision making on the architectural level rather than on the concrete software characteristics.
-In addition, the required knowledge is not completely known during the early stages, but the decision models get concretized and decision models from previous stages get refined through iteration cycles.
-To the best of our knowledge, an approach to defining stages in architectural decision making does not exist in the literature so far.
+Our multi-level and staged decision making approach is inspired by the staged configuration of feature models [9] which is used for product line configurations.
+In contrast to this approach we support the decision making on the architectural level rather than on the concrete software characteristics.
+In addition, not all required knowledge is known in the early stages, but the decision models get concretized and decision models from previous stages get refined through iteration cycles.
+To the best of our knowledge, an approach for defining stages in architectural decision making does not exist in the literature so far.